ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Limited Direct Execution (LDE).md

 LDE protocol has two phases:
 1. The kernel initializes trap table and the CPU uses a privileged instruction to remember the address.
 2. The kernel sets up other necessary processes (allocating a node on the process list, allocating memory, etc.) before using a return-from-trap instruction to start the execution of the process.

+In order to allow the OS to keep running despite another process using the CPU, a timer interrupt is programmed